witaall/witaall/README.md

 ### Backend Engineer • HygeAI Co., Ltd. 采醫智展股份有限公司
 _June 2022 - present_
-- Collaborating with the front-end team to define APIs and data structures.
+- Developing and Maintaining RESTful APIs for our hospital information system to improve efficiency for nurses and doctors.
+- Modularized various applications and added new modules based on customer requirements, such as Line@ services and Kiosk services, to achieve diverse pricing strategies and system flexibility.
 - Responsible for conducting training sessions on specific parts of HIS, and mentoring new staff.
-- Writing unit tests and conducting peer code reviews.
 - Integrated Advantech's next-generation clinic Kiosk machines to enhance clinic efficiency.
 - Integrated Line@ services to provide patients with various clinical services, such as making appointments, viewing shift schedules, and more.

 **Project:**
 1. **HIX(Hospital Information System) June 2022 ~ present**
-    - Developing and maintaining backend APIs.
+    - Developing and maintaining backend APIs and Writing unit tests
     - Designing table schema.
     - Code Review and testing.
     - Integrating third-party services.